 - 1 cup basil leaves, torn

-- Brush olive oil on all sides of peppers and onions.
+- Brush olive oil on all sides of peppers, onions and bread slices.
 Sprinkle with salt just before placing on a preheated hot grill.

 - Grill until peppers and onions are lightly charred on both sides and the bread slices are toasty on both sides.
 Set aside to cool.

-- Drain white beans and place in a bowl with artichoke hearts.
+- Drain the white beans and place them in the bowl with the artichoke hearts.

 - Add half of the vinaigrette and toss together.

-- Cut grilled vege and bread into bite-sized chunks and toss in bowl along with fresh basil leaves.
+- Cut the grilled veggies into bite-size pieces and tear the bread into bite-sized pieces and toss in the bowl along with fresh basil leaves.